Is Geometry Enough for Matching in Visual Localization?: Abstract

 \section{Abstract}

-In this paper, we propose to go beyond the well-established approach to vision-based localization that relies on visual descriptor matching between a query image and a 3D point cloud.
-While matching keypoints via visual descriptors makes localization highly accurate, it has significant storage demands, raises privacy concerns and increases map maintenance complexity.
+\newtext{ In this paper, we propose to go beyond the well-established approach to vision-based localization that relies on visual descriptor matching between a query image and a 3D point cloud.
+While matching keypoints via visual descriptors makes localization highly accurate, it has significant storage demands, raises privacy concerns and \camr{requires update to the descriptors in the long-term}.
 To elegantly address those practical challenges for large-scale localization, we present GoMatch, an alternative to \textit{visual-based matching} that solely relies on geometric information for matching image keypoints to maps, represented as sets of bearing vectors.
-Our novel bearing vectors representation of 3D points, significantly relieves the cross-domain challenge in \textit{geometric-based matching} that prevented prior work to tackle localization in a realistic environment.
+Our novel bearing vectors representation of 3D points, significantly relieves the cross-modal challenge in \textit{geometric-based matching} that prevented prior work to tackle localization in a realistic environment.
 With additional careful architecture design, GoMatch improves over prior geometric-based matching work with a reduction of ($10.67m, 95.7^{\circ}$) and ($1.43m$, $34.7^{\circ}$) in average median pose errors on Cambridge Landmarks and 7-Scenes, while requiring as little as $1.5/1.7\%$ of storage capacity in comparison to the best visual-based matching methods.
-This confirms its potential and feasibility for real-world localization and opens the door to future efforts in advancing city-scale visual localization methods that do not require storing visual descriptors.
+This confirms its potential and feasibility for real-world localization and opens the door to future efforts in advancing city-scale visual localization methods that do not require storing visual descriptors. }